Syllabus

 Ed Discussion

 We will use Ed Discussion as the “one-stop shop” throughout the semester for a Q&A forum and for official announcements.
 Enrollment in Ed Discussion is mandatory.
-If you have not yet been added to the CS 189 Ed, please email the Head GSI.
+If you have not yet been added to the CS 189 Ed, please email the Head TA.
 If you have questions about anything related to the course, please post them on Ed rather than emailing the instructor or TAs.
 Please do not post anything resembling a solution to a homework problem before it’s due.
 If in doubt, you should make your post private (visible to instructors only).
 We always welcome any feedback on what we could be doing better.
 You are required to use your actual name on Ed.

 Gradescope